Chastonay-GP/2020-raspberry-pi-water-level/README.md

 - The script was developed as a "Geodata analysis and modelling" seminar work - University of Bern.

-- The readme contains the prerequisites YOU MUST HAVE to run the code, the set up and contact informations to the developers.
+- The readme contains the prerequisites one needs to run the code, the set up and contact informations to the developers.

 -------------------------------------------------------------------------------------------------------------------------------------